-TTo provide for the development of mobile home parks which will promote the objectives and purposes of this title and to protect the integrity and characteristics of the districts contiguous to mobile home parks.
+To provide for the development of mobile home parks which will promote the objectives and purposes of this title and to protect the integrity and characteristics of the districts contiguous to mobile home parks.

 17.36.020 Permitted Uses

 Accessory buildings and uses.